-Each prospective investor in the Offered Notes that is an Affected Investor should independently assess and determine whether, and to what extent, the agreement by World Omni to retain the Retained Interest as described in this prospectus and the information provided in this prospectus, in the monthly reports to Noteholders or otherwise to be provided to Noteholders, are or will be sufficient for the purposes of such prospective investor's compliance with the applicable Investor Due Diligence Requirements and/or any corresponding national measures that may be relevant and/or with any other applicable legal, regulatory or other requirements.
+Each prospective investor in the Notes that is an EU Affected Investor or a UK Affected Investor should independently assess and determine whether, and to what extent, the agreement by World Omni to retain the Retained Interest as described in this prospectus and the information provided in this prospectus, in the monthly reports to Noteholders or otherwise available to or to be provided to Noteholders, are or will be sufficient for the purposes of such prospective investor's compliance with the applicable Investor Due Diligence Requirements and/or any corresponding national measures that may be relevant and/or with any other applicable legal, regulatory or other requirements.

-Any failure by an Affected Investor to comply with the applicable Investor Due Diligence Requirements with respect to an investment in the Notes may result in the imposition of a penalty regulatory capital charge on that investment or of other regulatory sanctions by the competent authority of such Affected Investor.
-The Securitisation Rules and any changes to the regulation or regulatory treatment of the Notes for some or all investors may negatively impact the regulatory position of Noteholders or prospective investors and have an adverse impact on the value and liquidity of the Notes.
-Prospective investors are responsible for and should analyze their own legal and regulatory position, and are encouraged to consult with their own investment and legal advisors, regarding application of, and compliance with, any applicable Investor Due Diligence Requirements or other applicable regulations and the suitability of the Notes for investment.
+Any failure by an EU Affected Investor to comply with the EU Investor Due Diligence Requirements or by a UK Affected Investor to comply with the UK Investor Due Diligence Requirements, in either case with respect to an investment in the Notes, may result in the imposition of a penalty regulatory capital charge on that investment or other regulatory sanctions and/or remedial measures being imposed or taken by such investor's regulatory authority.
+The EU Securitisation Rules, the UK Securitisation Rules and any changes to the regulation or regulatory treatment of the Notes for some or all investors may negatively impact the regulatory position of Noteholders or prospective investors and have an adverse impact on the value and liquidity of the Notes.
+Prospective investors are responsible for and should analyze their own, legal and regulatory position, and are encouraged to consult with their own investment and legal advisors, regarding the scope and application of, and compliance with, the EU Investor Due Diligence Requirements or the UK Investor Due Diligence Requirements, as applicable, and any other applicable regulations, and the suitability of the Notes for investment.

-See "Risk Factors-Risks Relating to Certain Regulatory and Other Material Legal Aspects of the Units-Requirements for Certain European Union and United Kingdom Regulated Investors" and "EU and UK Risk Retention" in this prospectus for more information.
+See "Risk Factors-Risks Relating to Certain Regulatory and Other Material Legal Aspects of the Units-Requirements for Certain European Union and United Kingdom Regulated Investors" and "EU Securitisation Regulation and UK Securitisation Framework" in this prospectus for more information.